Admitted Student FAQs

 The Work-Study Office will send information over the summer instructing work-study eligible students how to use the work-study website to find a job.
-We also host a work-study job fair in the fall.
 There are usually more positions available than there are students to fill them; finding a job should not be a problem.
 Review the online student work-study orientation for additional information.

 Can a student work a part-time job and still succeed academically at Northwestern?

 Yes, as long as they do not work more than 15 hours a week.
 Students typically work an average of about 6-10 hours a week to earn the work-study allotment on the financial aid award.

 Can a student participate in work-study even if it is not offered in my financial aid package?

 How will we be billed?

 In August, students will receive an email at their official Northwestern email address notifying them when their fall quarter bill is available for viewing online.

 Can I give account access to my parent/guardian?

 Students may provide guest access to parents via CAESAR, the online student portal.

 When will we be billed?

 The Office of Student Finance bills students on a term-by-term basis.
 OSF will also send invoices on a monthly basis for any new account activity.
 The initial billing for each quarter is sent as follows:

 Billing Date: August 10